CDC-DNPAO/CDCAnthro/README.md

 ### Usage

 cdcanthro(data, age = age_in_months, wt = weight_kg, ht = height_cm, bmi = bmi, all=FALSE)
-Default for all= is FALSE.
-If TRUE, then output all BMI metrics in Wei et al.
 OR
 cdcanthro(data, age_in_months, weight_kg, height_cm, bmi)